ga-wdi-boston/http-json-discussion/README.md

 By the end of this, developers should be able to:

 -   Write and discuss JSON.
--   Providfe an explanation of HTTP
+-   Provide an explanation of HTTP.

 ## Preparation